chris-carbonell/Naive-Bayes-SMS-Spam-Filter/README.md

-# Naive Bayes SMS Spam Filter
+# SMS Spam Filter

-## Goal
+## Goals

-* Build a spam filter for an SMS data set using a bag-of-words model
+* Classify SMS text messages as spam or ham (not spam) using a bag-of-words model and a SVM
 * Compare the efficiency of a unigram model vs a bigram model

 ## Abstract
+The data set provides 5,572 messages classified as either "spam" or "ham" (based on )

 ## Data